 (4) A notice under this section may contain such incidental and supplementary provisions as are necessary or expedient for the purposes of the declaration to which the notice relates.

-[Section 10 amended by No. 72 of 1983 s.
+[Section 10 amended: No. 72 of 1983 s.
 9 and 15.]

 11. Procedure when increase in price or rate of declared goods or declared service proposed